officialcjunior/officialcjunior.github.io/content/bookshelf.md

 in the 60s.
 Very well-written.
 Small and portable book.

+#### Originals: How Non-Conformists Move the World – Adam Grant
+Sometimes the anecdotes and correlations presented feel loosely connected and specially curated.
+But one thing that stuck my mind was his data that showed that the best entrepreneurs take calculated-risks and not leap of faiths.

 #### Hippie – Paulo Coelho
 About Paulo's time as a hippie backpacking through Europe.
 About relentless freedom of being alone and youthful indiscretion.